simpledevwp/simpledevwp/README.md

 Web Developer
 -------------

-Experienced WordPress Developer with 10+ years of expertise in SEO-driven design and development.
-Skilled in translating Adobe XD, Figma, and Photoshop designs into functional, responsive WordPress sites using Genesis Framework, and advanced custom fields.
-Proven track record in enhancing website performance, implementing custom functionalities, and optimizing for search engine visibility.
-Seeking a part-time role to apply my technical skills and collaborate in a growth-oriented environment.
+Experienced Web Developer with 10+ years of expertise in WordPress development, SEO, and digital advertising.
+Proven ability to create custom WordPress solutions, optimize websites for search engines, and manage successful Google Ads and Facebook ad campaigns.
+Adept at troubleshooting, implementing testing procedures, and providing ongoing support for system functionality.
+Eager to apply technical skills and collaborate in a dynamic environment that fosters innovation and professional growth.

 *   🌍  I'm based in Philippines
 *   🖥️  See my portfolio at [simpledevwp.site](http://www.simpledevwp.site/)
-*   ✉️  You can contact me at [simpledevwp@gmail.com](mailto:simpledevwp@gmail.com)
+*   ✉️  You can contact me at [n.evangelista.dev@gmail.com](mailto:n.evangelista.dev@gmail.com)
 *   🧠  I'm learning Python and React Js
 ### Skills
 <p align="left">